Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Methodology

-The routing library exposes the underlying CP solver and allows users to directly add a variety of constraints.
-However, it was found in preliminary experiments that adding constraints to the CP solver directly can significantly hurt performance, and it is generally preferred to leverage the functions provided specifically by the routing library.
-A good example is the implementation of the Objective~\eqref{eq:model:obj}. \citep{lu2024boosting} support this objective by adding constraints that force the requests in $R_u$ to either all be served or all be unserved, and then penalize individual pickup nodes that remain unserved.
-In the current notation, this corresponds to the constraints\\ \\ Adding Constraints~\eqref{eq:request_sets_naive} to the CP solver directly leads to poor performance, presumably because it interferes with local search.
+In our preliminary tests, adding Constraints~\eqref{eq:request_sets_naive} to the CP solver directly led to poor performance, presumably because it interferes with local search.
 With the above constraints it is only feasible to add a request to a route if all connected requests are added at the same time.
 As an example, this causes the neighborhood operator \href{https://github.com/google/or-tools/blob/stable/ortools/constraint_solver/routing_neighborhoods.h}{\texttt{MakePairActiveOperator}} to fail for all $\lvert R_u \rvert > 2$, as it only inserts two currently-unserved requests at a time.
-The issue is avoided by using the routing library's function \texttt{AddDisjunction()} instead.
-Rather than a hard constraint, this function makes it possible to visit some of the connected requests while still penalizing the whole set if any requests remain unserved.\footnote{At the time of writing, the behavior of \texttt{AddDisjunction()} does not match the official documentation.
+In the implementation used here, this issue is avoided by using the routing library's function \texttt{AddDisjunction()} instead.
+For each connected set $R_u$, a single disjunction is posted over the pickup nodes in $R_u$ that allows up to $\lvert R_u \rvert$ of them to be active and that contributes a penalty of $\lvert R_u \rvert$ to the objective whenever fewer than $\lvert R_u \rvert$ are active.
+This recovers the indicator term in Objective~\eqref{eq:model:obj}: a partial group incurs the full primary penalty, exactly as if no member were served.\footnote{At the time of writing, the behavior of \texttt{AddDisjunction()} does not match the official documentation.
 The authors have verified that the actual behavior matches this paper and have contributed to the \href{https://github.com/google/or-tools/issues/1348}{issue on GitHub}.} If a solution is returned with any request sets $R_u$ that are partially served, these requests can simply be removed in post-processing without changing the objective value.
+Hence, this is without loss of optimality.